wmabee/oi-api-ruby-1/api_issues.md

   * message: 'Record not found'
   * status: 'error'

+# DataTransfer messaging

+In some places "Data Transfer" is returned in messages, but in others "DataTransfer" is returned.
+This should probably be consistent.

 ## Consider nesting and scoping offers under advertisers (ie: /advertisers/123/offers/)

 The API should return all offers when performing a GET to /offers/ but should return only offers for a given advertiser when scoped by advertiser_id (GET /advertisers/123/offers/).